SverreNystad/game-of-Life/README.md

 ## License
-Boids the Game is released under the [MIT License](https://opensource.org/licenses/MIT).
+This game of life application is released under the [MIT License](https://opensource.org/licenses/MIT).
 Please refer to the `[LICENSE](https://github.com/SverreNystad/game-of-Life/blob/master/LICENSE)` file in the project's root folder for the full text.